KerfuffleV2/dhelper/README.md

+# NO LONGER MAINTAINED

+Unfortunately, I don't play Eternal currently and I haven't had the time to maintain this project.
+The source remains for if anyone wants to learn from it or modify it themselves to work with the current version and tier lists.

+***

 # Use case

 This tool assists with drafting in the card game Eternal and also for evaluating the card pools in Sealed mode.